kchaturvedi/Scribe/readme.md

 ```

 #### Add posts
 1. Add any static content to the `/static` directory.
+Images, attachments, anything.
 Use any folder structure you prefer.
 2. Add your markdown post to the `/posts` directory and link to any static content you placed in the `/static` directory.
 3. Add the post's metadata to the `/posts/index.js` file.